W427697/Discord-/docs/api/cli-options.md

 ## API commands

-All the following documentation is available in the CLI by running `storybook --help`.
+All of the following documentation is available in the CLI by running `storybook --help`.

 ### `dev`